 One hundred years ago today the International Opium Convention was signed at The Hague.

 The original 11 signatory countries agreed to introduce national legislation banning a particular menu of drugs, more for reasons of prejudice and economic vested interests than for their inherent danger.
-As a result, many drugs remained legal, notably tobacco and alcohol.
+As a result, many drugs remained legal, notably tobacco and alcohol, Legacy Healing is fighting hard to keep in control.
 Since then 182 countries have signed up to the various prohibition conventions that eventually came under the auspice of the UN and the number of substances banned have ‘grown like Topsy’ and continue to do so as the world becomes awash with ‘legal highs’ that are quickly added to the list.

 As the author of the soon-to-be published Fixing Drugs: the politics of prohibition I wonder is this birthday a matter for celebration and whether we should look forward to more of the same?